-If you have noticed tiny holes in your winter wardrobe, there is a very high probability carpet beetles are roaming around nearby.
+If you have noticed tiny holes in your winter wardrobe, there is a high probability that carpet beetles are roaming nearby.
 Other pests like moths tend to leave bigger holes.
 It is easy to spot the presence of a beetle infestation since they leave a massive trail of evidence behind.

 Have you noticed light brown hollow remains of skin anywhere near your carpets?
 Carpet beetles shed their skin in places where beetle larvae are feeding.
-Shedded skin is easy to spot near carpets and furniture.
+Shedding skin is easy to spot near carpets and furniture.

 It is always better to vacuum your carpet frequently to prevent a large-scale infestation.